 I have been a lecturer in the Section of Molecular Virology at Imperial College London since September 2012.
-My research programme aims to investigate the intersection between Epstein-Barr virus (EBV) diversity, mutation and pathogenesis, and also to identify the contributions of the EBV nuclear antigen leader protein (EBNA-LP) to the establishement of EBV latency.
+My research programme takes a genetic approach to explore the mechanisms by which Epstein-Barr virus (EBV) establishes latency, and to investigate the intersection between EBV diversity, mutation and pathogenesis.
 I was previously a postdoc in Professor Martin Allday's group investigating the role of the Epstein-Barr virus EBNA3 proteins in the transformation of B-cells and oncogenesis.
 I completed my PhD in Oxford in 2000, and then studied Herpesvirus Saimiri with Professor Adrian Whitehouse at the University of Leeds before moving to Imperial in 2003.

 Regulation of the host cell transcriptome by EBV.

 We (and others) have previously generated genetic mutants of the EBV nuclear antigens (EBNAs) 3A, 3B, 3C and 2.
-Our transcriptomic analysis of cell lines carrying these genetic variants is available at www.epstein-barrvirus.org.uk.
-These data are a searchable by gene name, with the hope that other researchers can identify EBV genes that may be associated with phenomena they may observe.
-Future data sets will be added once they are published or deemed non-confidential.
+Our transcriptomic analyses of cell lines carrying these genetic variants is available at www.epstein-barrvirus.org.uk.
+These data are a searchable by gene name, with the intention of allowing other researchers to explore our data, to identify EBV gene products that may influence phenomena they observe.
+Future data sets will be added as they are published or deemed non-confidential.

 This resource is intended to be open for the research community, and anyone wishing to have their data added should contact me, and I will endeavour to do add it, subject to the limitations of my website programming skills.